General Privacy Notice

 Schedule 1 – Definitions and useful terms

-The following terms are used throughout this policy and have their legal meaning as set out within the GDPR.
-The GDPR definitions are further explained below:
+The following terms are used throughout this policy and have their legal meaning as set out within the UK GDPR.
+The UK GDPR definitions are further explained below:

 data controller means any person, company, authority or other body who (or which) determines the means for processing personal data and the purposes for which it is processed.
 It does not matter if the decisions are made alone or jointly with others.